Volkswagen ID.5 SUV - Interior & comfort

 Because it shares the majority of its interior parts with the ID.4, you’ll either love the Volkswagen ID.5’s interior or it’ll drive you mad.
 Some of the trim is noticeably nicer than the ID.4’s, reflecting the higher price of the ID.5.
-The ID.4 is hardly cheap itself, though, so we’ll hope that VW decides to fit softer materials in that car as well.
+A mid-life update thankfully fixed some – but not all – of the issues we had with the ID.5, such as adding backlighting to some of the temperature and volume controls which were previously hard to see at night.

-What’s worse is that the Skoda Enyaq Coupe iV still feels more premium, even though it’s likely to cost less than an equivalent ID.5.
+A major issue with the ID.5 is that its cheaper sibling, the Skoda Enyaq Coupe, feels more premium, even though it’s meant to be the budget option.
 There are other bugbears, such as the daft window switches that have a touch-sensitive panel to switch the controls from front to rear - the Skoda doesn’t have these and is better for it.
 We found the touch panels on the steering wheel to be easy to knock accidentally, too.

 Volkswagen ID.5 dashboard